Most popular trail running terms and definitions

 Narrow trail, usually only wide enough for one person at a time.

-Mountain running above 2,000m of altitude over very technical terrain with a significant amount of climbing and descent.
-Traditional
+Skyrunning is mountain running above 2,000m of altitude over very technical terrain with a significant amount of climbing and descent.

 Like beauty or the spiciness of food, the technicality of a trail depends on who is contemplating it.
 An elite ultrarunner once told me that a certain ultramarathon course was not technical in the slightest.
 Maybe not for him, but I found certain sections were impossible to run!